peter88213/aeon3odt/docs/template/help.md

 ## Character sheets

-This will generate a new OpenDocument text document (odt) containing character descriptions, bio, goals, and notes.
+This will generate a new OpenDocument text document (odt) containing character tags, summary, characteristics, traits, and notes.

 File name suffix is
 `_character_sheets`.